Basecamp-Research/HiFi-NN/README.md

 Then run the container with mounted volumes:
 ```
-docker run -v $(pwd)/ModelData:/app/ModelData -v $(pwd):/app/output hifinn
+docker run -v $(pwd)/ModelData:/app/ModelData -v $(pwd):/app/output --shm-size '2gb' hifinn
 ```
+PyTorch will share data between processes using shared memory.
+Therefore if multiprocessing is used to load data then the shared memory segment size used by the container may not be enough.
+In the above example we increase the default from 64mb to 2gb.
 This will:
-- Mount your local ModelData folder to `/app/ModelData` in the container
+- Mount your local ModelData folder to `/app/ModelData` in the container, we will also save the models predictions here
-- Mount your current directory to `/app/output` so you can access the annotation results locally
-- The annotations will be saved as, for illustration purposes `cluster30_annos.json`, in your local directory
+- The annotations will be saved as, for illustration purposes `cluster30_annos.json`, in ModelData

 # Creating an index
 We can construct a FAISS index from a folder of ESM embeddings or a FASTA file by simply running the following script.
 The index created can then later be used for annotation, as outlined above.